github/codeql/ql/src/Security/CWE-829/ArtifactPoisoningMedium.md

 ### Incorrect Usage

-The following workflow downloads an artifact that can potentially be controlled by an attacker and then runs an script from the runner workspace.
-Because the `dawidd6/action-download-artifact` by default downloads and extracts the contents of the artifacts overriding existing files.
-An attacker will be able to override the contents of `cmd.sh` and gain code execution when this file gets executed.
+The following workflow downloads an artifact that can potentially be controlled by an attacker and then runs a script from the runner workspace.
+Because the `dawidd6/action-download-artifact` by default downloads and extracts the contents of the artifacts overriding existing files, an attacker will be able to override the contents of `cmd.sh` and gain code execution when this file gets executed.

 ```yaml
 name: Insecure Workflow